5 EASY Ways – How To Cook Eggs In The Microwave

 Directions:

-1. You will need a container that is deep enough to allow an egg to be fully submerged in the water.
+1. You will need a deep container to allow your egg to be fully submerged in the water.

-2. Pre-boil the water and add it to the container.
+2. Pre-boil the water and add your egg to the container.
 Starting with hot water reduces the risk of the pressure build up inside the egg.
 This is because water boils more quickly than the liquid inside the egg.

-3. Optional: Using a paper clip, pierce the egg in a couple of different places.
+3. Optional: Pierce the egg in a couple of different places using a paper clip.
 Pricking the egg will help reduce the pressure that can accumulate once you start cooking.

 4. Put the egg in the hot water.
 Again, ensure that it is fully submerged.

-5. Cover the top of the container with a microwavable plate or cover in case there is an explosion.
+5. Cover the top of the container with a plate in case there is an explosion.
 This will help contain a potential mess and act to insulate the container, boiling the water faster.

-6. Microwave the egg for 1 minute for soft boiled.
-If you prefer hard boiled eggs, try 1 minute 20 seconds.
+6. Microwave the egg for 1 minute for soft-boiled eggs with runny yolks.
+If you prefer hard-boiled eggs, try for 1 minute 20 seconds.
 To begin with, this will take a bit of experimentation.

 7. Let the egg rest to finish the cooking process.
 This can take up to 5 minutes, depending on what firmness you prefer.

-8. Place the egg in cold water to stop the cooking process and peel carefully.
+8. Place your egg in cold water to stop the cooking process.

 Written By Tara Williams